-If you decide to go ahead, we’ll be there to help you at every stage from then on.
+If you decide to go ahead and apply for a divorce, we’ll be there to help you at every stage from then on.

 How it works

 We’ll usually recommend that you go through mediation as a first step.
-You’ll both sit down with an impartial third party to agree a financial settlement and/or arrangements for the future care of any children.
-(You are legally required to try mediation before you go to court, unless you have to make an emergency application.)
+You will both sit down with an impartial third party to agree a financial settlement and/or arrangements for the future care of any children.
+(Divorce laws require you to try mediation before you go to court, unless you have to make an emergency application.)

-However you reach agreement, we’ll be there to help you put it into practice – selling properties, transferring ownership, setting up pension sharing and so on.
+However you reach agreement, we’ll be there to help you put it into practice – selling properties, transferring ownership and setting up pension sharing and so on.
 We’ll also apply for the decree absolute, which ends the divorce process.